Text Preprocessing in NLP with Python Codes

 SMS Spam Data for Text Preprocessing

 We need to use the required steps based on our dataset.
-In this article, we will use SMS Spam data to understand the steps involved in Text Preprocessing in NLP.
+This article will use SMS spam data to understand the steps in text preprocessing in NLP using Python’s Pandas library.

 dataset | Text preprocessing